kylehton/ValueGlanceAssignment/README.md

 This project is one that uses the provided API endpoint to gather data.
 It then has various filtering and sorting methods to view specific data entries.

 Data Retrieval:
-    Fetch - uses a simple fetch to the API endpoint URL, passed with my API key.
-Awaits for full result to complete then moves on.
+    This app uses a simple fetch command to the API endpoint URL, passed with my API key.
+It waits for the full result to complete then moves on.

 Filtering:
-    Date Range - A modal is provided to gather entries that fall in a specific time period, by year.
+    The filtering function can be applied to "Date", "Revenue", and "Net Income".
+This is done through entering the interval into the provided entry boxes, selecting one of the three options above, and pressing 'Apply'.
-    Revenue & Net Income - A modal is provided to gather entries that fall in a specific range These can be reset by the "Reset Sort/Filters" button.
+    These can be reset by the "Reset Sort/Filters" button.

 Sorting:
-    6 different outcomes are formulated: regarding date, revenue, and net income, all of which can be sorted in ascending or descending order, which can be reset through the "Reset Sort/Filters" button.
+    6 different outcomes are formulated: regarding "Date", "Revenue", and "Net Income", all of which can be sorted in "Ascending" or "Descending" order, which can be reset through the "Reset Sort/Filters" button.

-Sort/Filter State Variables:
-    For sorting order: true -> ascending, and false -> descending For filtering: 0 -> Date, 1 -> Revenue, 2 -> Net Income (corresponding to index)

 _____________________________________________________________________________________________

+## Personal Statement

 Thank you for taking the time to view my React App and read the contents of this file.
 I appreciate the opportunity to apply for this position, and to be able to work on this small application.
 I hope to hear from you soon!